jac18281828/bedrock/README.md

 ![ETOPO1 Ice](bedrock/etopo1_small_copper.png)

+Ice surface also available from tag: etopo1-gmt6-ice-${VERSION}

+Also available from [GitHub GHCR](https://github.com/jac18281828/bedrock/pkgs/container/bedrock)

+### Architecture
+* linux/amd64
+* linux/arm64

 Example Dockerfile
  - use as a builder
  - cut down grid file to a specific region

-Ice surface also available from tag: etopo1-gmt6-ice-${VERSION}

-Also available from [GitHub GHCR](https://github.com/jac18281828/bedrock/pkgs/container/bedrock)

 ```
 FROM jac18281828/bedrock:latest as builder